Skidzun/HTR-Ground-Truth-Calculator/README.md

 # HTR-Ground-Truth-Calculator
+## Description
-This repository contains a jupyter notebook in order to calculate Ground Truth for HTR/ATR-Projects.
-It calculates the number of characters, words, and lines and can compile those into a csv file.
+This notebook provides a tool to calculate ground truth (GT) for ATR (automated text recognition) projects by providing the number of characters, words and lines, resüectively.
+The instructions below offer some neccessary preparatory steps.

-At the moment the notebook instructions are in German only.
+## Preparations
+For this notebook to fulfull its task please prepare a folder containing two subfolders titled `src`and `data`.
+Save the notebook in the `src` folder.
+Save your GT as a `txt` file named `GT-txt` into the `data`folder.
+Make sure there are no xml-encodings left as the tool would count these as well.

+## Save your results
+If you wish to save your results, this notebook will save them as `GT-total.csv` in the `data`folder.

+## Changes
+If needed do not hesitate to change the code to fit your project.